Find Affordable College Courses

 Lawrenceville, NJ

-Rider University did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the large suburb of Lawrenceville, Rider is a private not-for-profit school with a small student population.
+Rider University ranked #6 on this year’s Best Value Journalism Bachelor’s Degree Schools in New Jersey list.
+Located in the suburb of Lawrenceville, Rider is a private not-for-profit college with a small student population.

-The average tuition and fees for an in-state undergraduate at Rider are $35,850 a year.
+In-state tuition fees for undergraduate students at Rider are $35,850 per year.

 #7